mesosphere/marathon/docs/docs/rest-api.md

 #### GET `/v2/apps/{appId}/versions/{version}`

-List the configuration of the application with id `appId` at version `version`.
+List the configuration of the application with ID `appId` at version `version`.

 ##### Example